Len Blackwell Sells 10,000 Shares of Cricut, Inc. (NASDAQ:CRCT) Stock

-Cricut, Inc. (NASDAQ:CRCT) Director Len Blackwell sold 10,000 shares of Cricut stock in a transaction dated Wednesday, August 18th.
-The stock was sold at an average price of $27.12, for a total value of $271,200.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Cricut, Inc. (NASDAQ:CRCT) Director Len Blackwell sold 10,000 shares of the company’s stock in a transaction dated Monday, August 23rd.
+The shares were sold at an average price of $26.91, for a total value of $269,100.00.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.

-Cricut (NASDAQ:CRCT) last released its quarterly earnings results on Thursday, August 12th.
-The company reported $0.22 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.21 by $0.01.
-As a group, analysts forecast that Cricut, Inc. will post 0.84 EPS for the current fiscal year.
+Several equities research analysts have recently weighed in on the company.
+The Goldman Sachs Group cut Cricut from a “buy” rating to a “neutral” rating and decreased their price target for the company from $37.00 to $31.00 in a research report on Friday, August 13th.
+Zacks Investment Research cut Cricut from a “hold” rating to a “strong sell” rating in a research report on Monday, August 16th.
+Barclays cut shares of Cricut from an “overweight” rating to an “equal weight” rating and set a $28.00 price objective on the stock. in a research report on Tuesday, August 17th.
+Finally, Morgan Stanley cut shares of Cricut from an “equal weight” rating to an “underweight” rating and decreased their price objective for the stock from $40.00 to $29.00 in a research report on Friday, August 13th.
+Two investment analysts have rated the stock with a sell rating, two have given a hold rating and three have issued a buy rating to the company.
+Cricut currently has a consensus rating of “Hold” and an average price target of $28.86.

-Several large investors have recently made changes to their positions in CRCT.
-UBS Group AG bought a new position in shares of Cricut during the 1st quarter valued at approximately $30,000.
-Advisor Group Holdings Inc. grew its stake in shares of Cricut by 78.5% during the 2nd quarter.
-Advisor Group Holdings Inc. now owns 1,421 shares of the company’s stock valued at $59,000 after acquiring an additional 625 shares during the period.
-JPMorgan Chase & Co. bought a new position in shares of Cricut during the 1st quarter valued at approximately $198,000.
-Cubist Systematic Strategies LLC bought a new position in shares of Cricut during the 2nd quarter valued at approximately $208,000.
-Finally, Envestnet Asset Management Inc. bought a new position in shares of Cricut during the 2nd quarter valued at approximately $213,000.
-Institutional investors own 5.91% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of CRCT.
+UBS Group AG purchased a new stake in Cricut in the first quarter worth approximately $30,000.
+Advisor Group Holdings Inc. boosted its stake in Cricut by 78.5% in the second quarter.
+Advisor Group Holdings Inc. now owns 1,421 shares of the company’s stock worth $59,000 after buying an additional 625 shares in the last quarter.
+JPMorgan Chase & Co. purchased a new stake in Cricut in the first quarter worth approximately $198,000.
+Cubist Systematic Strategies LLC purchased a new stake in Cricut in the second quarter worth approximately $208,000.
+Finally, Envestnet Asset Management Inc. purchased a new stake in Cricut in the second quarter worth approximately $213,000.
+5.91% of the stock is owned by institutional investors and hedge funds.

 Cricut Company Profile